mrotaru/data/js-prototypes/index.md

 Object.getPrototypeOf(obj) === foo.prototype // => true
 ```

-When a function is caled as a constructor, JavaScript will create a brand new
+When a function is called as a constructor, JavaScript will create a brand
-object (the one that will be returned) and it will set `this` to point to it
+new object (the one that will be returned) and it will set `this` to point to
-for the duration of the function call.
-It will also set the object's internal
+it for the duration of the function call.
+It will also set the object's
-`[[Prototype]]` property to point to the function's `prototype`.
+internal `[[Prototype]]` property to point to the function's `prototype`.

 When you instantiate a sub-class, in most OO languages the super-class
 constructor is automatically called - unless you define a constructor for the